kubevirt/community/membership_policy.md

   * Subscribed to kubevirt-dev@googlegroups.com
   * Has read the [contributor guide](CONTRIBUTING.md)
   * Actively contributing to the project
+    * Contributions according to GitHub and/or Kubernetes metrics in the past 90 days.
-  * Sponsored by 2 reviewers.
+  * Sponsored by 2 org members.
 Note the following requirements for sponsors:
-    * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+    * Sponsors must have close interactions with the prospective member
     * Sponsors must be reviewers or approvers in the KubeVirt OWNERS file.
     * Sponsors should be from multiple member companies to demonstrate integration across community.
   * Open a PR against the [org members section](https://github.com/kubevirt/project-infra/blob/master/github/ci/prow/files/orgs.yaml#L21)
     * Ensure your sponsors are @mentioned on the issue
     * Complete every item on the [checklist](membership_checklist.md)
     * Make sure that the list of contributions included is representative of your work on the project.
-  * Have your sponsoring reviewers reply confirmation of sponsorship: +1
+  * Have your sponsoring org members reply confirmation of sponsorship: +1
   * Once your sponsors have responded, your request will be reviewed by KubeVirt project approvers.
 Any missing information will be requested.

 ## Responsibilities and privileges

   * Responsive to issues and PRs assigned to them
   * Responsive to mentions
-  * Active owner of code they have contributed (unless ownership is explicitly transferred)
+  * Active owner their contributions (unless ownership is explicitly transferred)
-  * Code is well tested
+  * Contribution is well tested
   * Tests consistently pass
-  * Addresses bugs or issues discovered after code is accepted
+  * Addresses bugs or issues discovered after contribution is accepted
   * Members can do /lgtm on open PRs.
   * They can be assigned to issues and PRs, and people can ask members for reviews with a /cc @username.
   * Tests can be run against their PRs automatically.
 No /ok-to-test needed.
   * Members can do /ok-to-test for PRs that have a needs-ok-to-test label, and use commands like /close to close PRs as well.

 !! note
-Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary reviewer.
+Members who frequently contribute are expected to proactively perform reviews and work towards becoming a primary reviewer.

 ## Reviewer

-Reviewers are trusted to review code for quality and correctness on some part of the project.
-They are knowledgeable about both the codebase and software engineering principles.
+Reviewers are trusted to review contributions for quality and correctness on some part of the project.
+They are knowledgeable about both the project and engineering principles.
 Defined by: reviewers entry in an OWNERS file of the KubeVirt project.
-Reviewer status is scoped to a part of the codebase.
-Note: Acceptance of code contributions requires at least one approver in addition to the assigned reviewers.
+Note: Acceptance of contributions requires at least one approver in addition to the assigned reviewers.

 ## Requirements

-The following apply to the part of codebase for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+The following apply to the part of project for which one would be a reviewer in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.

   * Member for at least 3 months
-  * Primary reviewer for at least 5 PRs to the codebase
+  * Primary reviewer for at least 5 PRs to the project
-  * Reviewed or merged at least 20 substantial PRs to the codebase
+  * Reviewed or merged at least 20 substantial PRs to the project
-  * Knowledgeable about the codebase
+  * Knowledgeable about the project
   * Sponsored by an approver
     * With no objections from other approvers
     * Done through PR to update the OWNERS file